Adjoint and coadjoint orbits of the Poincar\'e group: Classification of coadjoint orbits

-Therefore we may write $Y = ${ $\left( \right) $}$+ L_{\varepsilon {\alpha }^2 \, \widetilde{v}, e_{n+1}}$, which implies that the tuple $(V,Y, e_{n+1}; G)$ is equivalent to the tuple $(V, \check{Y} =$ { $\left( \right) $}, $e_{n+1};G)$.
+Therefore we may write $Y = ${ $ $}$+ L_{\varepsilon {\alpha }^2 \, \widetilde{v}, e_{n+1}}$, which implies that the tuple $(V,Y, e_{n+1}; G)$ is equivalent to the tuple $(V, \check{Y} =$ { $ $}, $e_{n+1};G)$.
 Now the subspace $\spann \{ e_{n+1} \} $ is $G$-nondegenerate, since the matrix of $G$ restricted to $\spann \{ e_{n+1} \} $ is $(\varepsilon {\alpha }^2)$, which is nonzero.
 From $\check{Y}e_{n+1} =0$, it follows that $\spann \{ e_{n+1} \} $ is $\check{Y}$-invariant.
 Clearly, the space $\widetilde{V} = {\spann \{ e_{n+1} \} }^G$ is also $\check{Y}$-invariant.
 Therefore the cotype $\nabla $, represented by the tuple $(V, \check{Y}, e_{n+1};G)$, is the sum of a $1$-dimensional cotype $\widetilde{\nabla}$, represented by the tuple $(\spann \{ e_{n+1} \},$ $ 0, e_{n+1}; (\varepsilon {\alpha }^2))$, and a type $\Delta $, represented by $( \widetilde{Y},\widetilde{V}; F)$. $\Box $

-\begin{lemma} Every affine cotype can be written as a sum of an indecomposable affine cotype and a sum of indecomposable types.
-This decomposition is unique up to reordering of the summands which are types. \end{lemma}
+\begin{lem} Every affine cotype can be written as a sum of an indecomposable affine cotype and a sum of indecomposable types.
+This decomposition is unique up to reordering of the summands which are types. \end{lem}

 \textbf{Proof.} Suppose that we are given an affine cotype $\nabla $.
 Then $\nabla $ is uniquely determined by its little cotype ${\nabla }_{\ell }$, where $\dim {\nabla }_{\ell } < \dim \nabla $.
 This correspondence respects decomposition: if ${\nabla }_{\ell }$ is decomposable, then reconstructing ${\nabla }$ as in the remark above, one finds that ${\nabla }$ is decomposable.
 Conversely, if ${\nabla }$ is decomposable, then using a representative adapted to a decomposition one finds that ${\nabla }_{\ell }$ is decomposable.
 If ${\nabla }_{\ell }$ is again affine, we look at its little cotype.
 Repeating this process a finite number of times, we obtain either the zero cotype and we stop or we obtain a nonzero cotype $\widehat{\nabla }$ which is not affine.
-By lemma~\ref{Lemma 5.6} $\widehat{\nabla }$ is a unique sum of a cotype $\widetilde{\nabla }$, which is either the zero cotype or a nonzero $1$-dimensional cotype and a type $\Delta $.
+By lemma \ref{Lemma 5.6} $\widehat{\nabla }$ is a unique sum of a cotype $\widetilde{\nabla }$, which is either the zero cotype or a nonzero $1$-dimensional cotype and a type $\Delta $.
 By results of \cite{burgoyne-cushman}, the type $\Delta $ is a sum of indecomposable types, which is unique up to reordering the summands.
 This completes the proof of the lemma. $\Box $